PowerShell/DscResources/CONTRIBUTING.md

 # Contribute to [PowerShell](https://github.com/powershell) repositories

 Hi there!
 We're thrilled that you'd like to contribute to this project.
-Your help is essential for keeping it great.
+Your help is essential to keeping it great.

 ## Contributing to the existing resources

 ### Contributing to documentation
-You can contribute to documentation.
-It's can be done just in browser.
-GitHub provides a good markdown editing expirience with preview function.
+One of the easiest way to contribute to a PowerShell project is by helping to write and edit documentation.
+To [edit an existing file](https://help.github.com/articles/editing-files-in-another-user-s-repository/), simply navigate to it and click the "Edit" button.
+GitHub will automatically create your own fork of our repository where you can make your changes.
+Once you're finished, save your edits and submit a pull request to get your changes merged upstream.

+If you want to contribute new documentation, first check for [issues tagged as "Documentation"](TODO) to make sure you're not duplicating efforts.
+If no one seems to be working on what you have planned, create a fork of our repository and start adding new files to it.
+Please use [GitHub Flavored Markdown](TODO) to

 ## Creating a new resource in an existing module